kartiksrinivas007/EE5609-MT/README.md

 ---

-This contains analysis of the solution space of a linear system over a four element Galois Field
+This contains analysis of the solution space of a linear system over a four element Galois Field and implements an efficient gaussian elimination algorithm to solve it.
+It also deduces whether the snumber of solutions is degenerate and reports the rank of the linear transform

 ### Prerequisites